Give me a 160 word summary of the OSL Summer Program:

 Teamwork to Fabricate, Construct, and Test Action-able Research Questions

 Program Timeline: Weeks 5，7 and 9

-OSL offers a collaborative space for hands-on prototyping with fabrication tools, industrial sewing machines, laser cutters, 3D printers, wood-shop, printmaking center, and ceramics space.
-Fellows will be able to utilize a space to test prototypes with clients inside and outside the facilities.
+Fellows will work with their clients (people with disabilities) to learn to evaluate design needs from OT, design and engineering perspectives, each Saturday in NYC.
+OSL offers a collaborative space for hands-on prototyping with fabrication tools.
+Fellows will be able to utilize a space to work with creating designs and prototypes with clients inside or outside the facilities.

 Final Public Showcase